Christopher D. Green

-Christopher Darren Green (born 1959) is a Canadian professor of psychology at York University in Toronto, Ontario, Canada.
+Christopher Darren Green (born 1959) is a Canadian professor emeritus of psychology at York University in Toronto, Ontario, Canada.
 He has been cross-appointed to the graduate philosophy and science and technology studies programs as well.
 His research mostly pertains to the history of psychology, though he also writes on methodological and statistical issues in psychology.

 Green is a Fellow of the American Psychological Association.
 He is a former president of APA Division 26, the Society for the History of Psychology.
 He was editor of the Journal of the History of the Behavioral Sciences, 2006–2008, and is the current Editor of the journal History of Psychology.
 His graduate training was in psychological aesthetics and computational cognitive science.